 Dynamic Permissioning enforces a least privilege model for human and non-humans alike

-What we are talking about here is Dynamic Permissioning, a cloud-first technology for managing privileged access.
+What we are talking about here is Dynamic Permissioning, a cloud security 2.0 technology for managing privileged access.
 A Dynamic Permissioning platform, like Britive, leverages advanced data analytics to assess access requests across multiple events simultaneously.
 Intelligent algorithms match these requests against the relevant entitlement policies, as well as behavioural data, in order to assign right-sized privileges in real time.
 Once a task is complete, or the session ends, those privileges automatically expire.
 Managing privileged access dynamically in this way lets you maintain a consistent position of least standing privilege.
 This applies to both: human and non-human or machine IDs.

 Returning to the building analogy, Dynamic Permissioning means I gain access to the 10-storey building at the start time of my meeting.
 I can stay for one hour only – the duration of my meeting.
 I have access only to a specific meeting room on a specific floor, and I am escorted from the building afterwards, returning my pass on my way out.

 Such is the level of assurance offered by a least privilege security model supported by Dynamic Permissioning that it allows organizations to become true innovators.
 Security is happy to let DevOps go crazy for the controlled time they spend accessing privileged areas of the infrastructure, precisely because that time is limited and they leave a closed door behind them.
 The window of opportunity for malicious activity is minimized, and the payoff is that they are creating revenue-generating applications.